Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Omitted proofs

 \subsection{Lazy training}

-We have established that the Gaussian limit holds at initialization.
-In the present section we will see that, as far as the hyper-parameters of the network do not move too much from their initial values, the limit keeps its validity. \begin{manualprop}{\ref{prop:lazytrain}} Fix a constant $J>0$ independent of $n$ and assume that $\phi$ is Lipshitz.
-Consider a network with initial configuration $(\widetilde\emme,\widetilde\esse)$ drawn according to $\hat\Pp$, as in \eqref{eq:init}.
-Now consider a new configuration $(\emme, \esse)$ for the network such that
+We have established that the Gaussian limit holds at initialisation.
+In the present section we will see that, as far as the hyper-parameters of the network do not move too much from their initial values, the limit keeps its validity. \begin{manualprop}{\ref{prop:lazytrain}} Fix a constant $J>0$ independent of $n$, and assume that $\phi$ is Lipshitz.
+For a network of width $n$, with initial configuration $(\widetilde\emme,\widetilde\esse)$ drawn according to $\hat\Pp$ as in \eqref{eq:init}, denote as $\Bb_J$ the ball